airalab/robonomics-wiki/docs/robonomics-hass-integration.md

 - Add seed from the `SUB_CONTROLLER` account to controller account seed.
 - Add the public address of the `SUB_OWNER` account to the subscription owner address.
 - Set the interval of data sending (by default it is 10 minutes).
-- (Optional) You can add credentials for pinning service Pinata to spread your data wider over the IPFS network.
+- (Optional) You can add credentials for pinning service Pinata or other custom gateway to spread your data wider over the IPFS network.

 3. Press `SUBMIT` after finishing the configuration.
 If you filled in everything correctly, you will see the success window.

+That's all!
+You have fully setup Robonomics Integration into Home Assistant.
+Now you can use all Robonomics Web Services.
+To find out more about them, go to ["Use" section](/docs/global-administration).